joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/math-basics/lesson-notes/README.md

 console.log(comparePriceRange(competitorPrices));
 ```

-We might also be interested in the difference between our price and the lowest price
+We might also be interested in the difference between our price and the lowest price:

 ```js
 const bestPrice = (competitorPrices, ourPrice) => {